Quick start with DataGrip

 Suggestions for code completion appear as you type your code.
 DataGrip has two types of code completion:

-Basic code completion Ctrl+Space helps you complete names of types, interfaces, methods, and keywords within the visibility scope.
+Basic code completion Ctrl+Space helps you complete names of tables, routines, types, and keywords within the visibility scope.
 When you invoke code completion, DataGrip analyzes the context and suggests the choices that are reachable from the current caret position.
 By default, DataGrip displays the code completion popup automatically as you type.

 Smart code completion Ctrl+Shift+Space filters the suggestions list and shows only the types applicable to the current context.

 The following animation shows the difference between basic and smart completion.
 Notice the number of variants that are suggested for different completion types